 I need to prepare.
 A lot.

+I always do NaNo prep.
 I thought I had prepared enough last year.
 I thought I had enough notes and plotting done to be able to write Masque, a book inspired by Edgar Allen Poe’s “Masque of the Red Death.”
 I rapidly discovered that I hadn’t.
 I had characters and a good bit of worldbuilding and a plot but I didn’t have layers.
 Layers are subplots, connections, and nuances–the stuff that makes the back of your book and your front of your book look like a clever mirror of one another.
 I had my main throughline but none of the extras that would make the book a rich experience.

 So I wrote 10,000 words and stalled out.